 1. Don’t let money get in the way of your decision-making.

 Yes, we all need money to pay the bills, but my experience has taught me that money comes and goes over the course of a lifetime.
-And whether you believe in a higher power or not, my grandmother’s expression “The Lord provides”.
+And whether you believe in a higher power or not, my grandmother’s expression “The Lord provides” rings true.

 That doesn’t mean you shouldn’t think about how to earn money and what skills you have that could provide you with an income.
 The point is to do something that is on your terms.

 The same applies to you.
 It’s never too late for a self-reliant-rebel-retiree to start an online business, or find a means of passive income!

 2. If you have debt, consider what efforts you can make to reduce it, or get rid of it altogether.

 It’s a wonderful feeling to pay off credit cards and live on a cash basis.
 Rebel Retiree and I live on a cash basis and buy only what we can afford.

 Although, that doesn’t mean we don’t use cards to postpone payment.

 I use American Express for the perks and to delay payment for 30 days.
 In addition to the cashback that I earn, my method of delaying payment is based on the principle of not shelling out money until you have to.